 In 1999, a few Republican AGs formed RAGA to address the lack of commitment by some state attorneys general to defend federalism, adhere to the law, and apply a common sense, free market approach to governing.
 In its first election year, RAGA made its mark on American politics by emerging as the only Republican organization to gain seats during the hard-fought 2000 elections.
-Since then, RAGA has multiplied its effectiveness, culminating most recently with the 2016 elections, which saw the number of Republican attorneys general increase from 27 to 29, the most Republicans have held than at any time in history.
-Over the course of the 2015-2016 cycle, RAGA raised a historic high of more than $23 million to support investments in campaigns across the country.
+Since then, RAGA has multiplied its effectiveness, culminating most recently with the 2016 elections, when we grew the number of Republican attorneys general from 27 to 29, the most Republicans have held than at any time in history.
 This success was a direct result of our high-quality candidates and strong financial support from our members.

 - Republican attorneys general led the fight against President Obama’s overreaching, illegal EPA regulations, resulting in the Supreme Court to halt implementation of Obama’s signature climate change initiative, the Clean Power Plan.

-In an historic election year that saw Republicans increase the total number of state attorneys general to 29, the most in our country’s history, Republican attorneys general are committed to governing in a responsible and effective manner, fighting to protect free enterprise, liberty and the Constitution.
+Looking back at the historic 2016 election year, Republican attorneys general are now committed to governing in a responsible and effective manner, fighting to protect free enterprise, our liberties and the Constitution.

 RAGA has repeatedly shown to be a strong vessel for fundraising.
 In 2016, RAGA’s political spending totaled over $14 million.
 For the cycle to date, RAGA has raised $23.2 million.
 That number overwhelms the $8.2 million raised by the Democratic Attorney General Association in the same period.